Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 - defective or unsafe structures (e.g. balcony, terrace)

-- poorly maintained sidewalks
+- poorly maintained sidewalks and parking lots

 - sudden dips or rises in floor levels